 If that’s the case the extremely versatile and portable Mr. Heater MH15T Single Tank Top Propane Heater would work well.

 This heater can be placed anywhere you need it, and offers instant warmth.
 Now keep in mind that it isn’t able to heat up a lot of space, so this isn’t meant for a large yard or patio.

 On the other hand, this is the cheapest patio heater on our list.
 This means you can buy two or three of these little heaters and place them conveniently around the patio, instead of buying a large and expensive standing heater.

 Finding a perfect patio heater isn’t a one-size fits all approach.
 There should be a fair amount of research done in advance.
 It’s important to take measurements of the space you wish to heat, and you need to give plenty of thought to things such as the budget.

-Also important how much space you’ve got to actually place the heater, and the type of fuel source you wish to use.
+Also important is how much space you’ve got to actually place the heater and the type of fuel source you wish to use.

 Frequently Asked Questions About Outdoor and Patio Heaters